Why GBP Is More Than a Map Listing for Realtors

 Service area.
 If you are a service-area business rather than a storefront, the service area field tells Google and AI systems exactly which communities you serve.
 Being specific here, listing the cities, neighborhoods, or zip codes you actually work, reinforces the geographic authority signals your website content is building.

 Services.
 The services section allows you to list specific real estate services with descriptions.
 Buyer representation, seller representation, market analysis, relocation assistance, and similar services can all be listed here with brief descriptions.
 Each service listing is additional structured data that confirms your professional scope.
+Writing each description to signal expertise, rather than treating it as a keyword field, is where most realtors leave the most ground on the table.

 Attributes.
 Google offers a set of attributes that can be applied to your profile, things like years in business, languages spoken, and whether you serve specific buyer or seller types.
 These are small additions that collectively build a more complete picture of who you are and who you serve.